Design 1004 ship

-The Design 1004 ship (full name Emergency Fleet Corporation Design 1004) was a wood-hulled cargo ship design approved for production by the United States Shipping Board's Emergency Fleet Corporation (EFT) in World War I. They were referred to as the "Peninsula"-type as all were built by the Peninsula Shipbuilding Company in Portland, Oregon.
+The Design 1004 ship (full name Emergency Fleet Corporation Design 1004) was a wood-hulled cargo ship design approved for production by the United States Shipping Board's Emergency Fleet Corporation (EFC) in World War I. They were referred to as the "Peninsula"-type as all were built by the Peninsula Shipbuilding Company in Portland, Oregon.
 All ships were completed in 1918 or 1919.
-Ten ships were completed.
+Twelve ships were completed.
 The "Peninsula"-type were the only wooden-hull ships built with a turbine engine which was common on steel ships built at the same time.

+Two of the hulls were built as schooners (Cotys completed as Oregon Pine and Cossa completed as Oregon Fir).

+One Design 1004 ship, Corvallis, was purchased by First National Pictures and deliberately blown up for the climax of their 1925 silent film The Half-Way Girl (now a lost film).